Pupil Premium Grant Funding

 - provide 1:1 and small group work with experienced staff or external agencies;

-- provide opportunities and experiences such as trips, theatre visits and activities to enrich the curriculum and to raise the aspirations of pupils;
+- provide opportunities and experiences such as trips, residential visits and activities to enrich the curriculum and to raise the aspirations of pupils;

 - purchase resources and equipment to support teaching and learning ;